reTHINK-project/dev-runtime-nodejs/README.md

 # dev-runtime-nodejs
 ### 1. Motivation
 This repository  aims to deploy and execute the reTHINK runtime in Node.js.
-The execution of reTHINK different components takes place in an subprocess(child process) which isolates it from the main process (the process node where the App javascript code is being executed first).
+The execution of reTHINK different components takes place in Nodejs sandboxes.

 ### 2. Architecture Overview
 <p align= "justify">The design and implementation of this runtime was mostly influenced by <a href="https://github.com/reTHINK-project/dev-runtime-browser" rel="nofollow">runtime-browser</a>.
 This Runtime was designed with compliance with Runtime Node requirements reported in D3.1.
 Essentially, it follows by design security approach, where different types of componenets are executed in isolated SandBoxes.
 </p>